 By Georgia Wilson

-In the comparison table below, we've pulled together our expert knowledge on each food processor brand, so you can see at a glance which you can rely on, and which to steer clear of.
+In the comparison table below we've pulled together our expert knowledge on each food processor brand so you can see at a glance which ones you can rely on, and which to steer clear of.

 For each brand, you can find out:

-- How reliable it is – we ask owners if, when, and how their blenders broke down, and use this data to calculate how likely each brand is to last.
+- How reliable it is – we ask owners if, when, and how their food processors broke down, and this data is used to calculate how likely each brand is to last.

 - How owners rate it – owners tell us how satisfied they are with their brand of food processor, and whether they would recommend it to a friend, and we turn this into a percentage score.

 - Our overall verdict – we summarise all of our testing and survey data to give an overall verdict on each brand.

 You can see a preview of the best and worst scores below:

 |Brand||Average test score||Reliability rating||How owners rate this brand||Overview of our verdict|